 2. Bifrost (Maxim AI)

-Bifrost delivers the highest performance metrics in the MCP gateway category, achieving only 11µs overhead at 5,000+ requests per second.
-Built in Go rather than Python, it's positioned as 50x faster than LiteLLM—making it ideal for developer tools requiring sub-millisecond response times.
+Bifrost is a high-performance MCP gateway option, with public materials citing about 11µs gateway overhead.
+Built in Go rather than Python, it's positioned for developer tools requiring low-latency response times.

 Primary Focus: